sjalgeo/Buildscreen/README.md

 * Red: failed
 * Purple: stopped

-When a project fails to build successfully, a circle is displayed with additional information.
-Clicking on this circle will lead to a report of the concerning build.
-This allows for swift assessment of the problem without losing valuable time.
+Build tiles now have links to additional information within AzDO for swift assessment of the problem without losing valuable time.

 License
 -------